Supreme Court: McGirt not retroactive; Oklahoma's appeals still on the table

 The landmark decision recognized that the Muscogee Nation reservation, which includes much of Tulsa, had never been disestablished by Congress.

-The ruling meant since statehood, the state of Oklahoma has not had jurisdiction to try cases involving members of federally-recognized tribes for major crimes when they occurred within the Muscogee Nation reservation.
+The ruling meant that since statehood, the state of Oklahoma has not had jurisdiction to try major crimes cases involving members of federally-recognized tribes when the crimes occurred within the Muscogee Nation reservation.

 The state Court of Criminal Appeals has since expanded the ruling to include five other tribes’ reservations with similar treaties with the U.S. government.

-That means the federal government retains jurisdiction over major crimes that occur within one of the six tribal reservations including the Cherokee, Chickasaw, Choctaw, Muscogee, Seminole and Quapaw nations, when the victim is tribal and the suspect is non-tribal.
+That means the federal government retains jurisdiction over major crimes involving Native Americans within the Cherokee, Chickasaw, Choctaw, Muscogee, Quapaw or Seminole nations.

 An Oklahoma appellate court determined Aug.
-12 that the McGirt decision was not retroactive, meaning the state retained jurisdiction in cases occurring prior to the McGirt ruling.
+12 that the McGirt decision was not retroactive, meaning the state retained jurisdiction in cases that were finalized before the McGirt ruling.

-That ruling overturned a decision by a Pushmataha County judge that said the McGirt decision applied in a case involving Parrish, convicted of second-degree murder.
+That Aug.
+12 ruling overturned a decision by a Pushmataha County judge that said the McGirt decision applied in a case involving Parish, who was convicted in state court of second-degree murder.